JAlbertCode/prompt-marketplace/README.md

 10. ~~Outdated prompt references in flow examples~~ (Fixed May 2025)

 ## Latest Updates

+### Flow Unlock System Implementation (May 2025)
+- Implemented premium flow functionality with one-time unlock fees
+- Created flow unlock dialog with visual preview and credit confirmation
+- Added server-side API for handling flow unlocks with transaction support
+- Implemented client-side tracking of unlocked flows with Zustand store
+- Added ability for creators to set unlock prices when publishing flows
+- Created flow preview component for locked flows
+- Implemented server-client sync for unlocked flows to maintain state
+- Added 80/20 revenue split for flow unlocks (80% to creator)
+- Created transaction history for all flow unlock operations
+- Added unlock indicator in flow details and marketplace

 ### Credit System Implementation (May 2025)
 - Created credit purchase page with different credit packages